The Virtual Currency Regulation Review: Luxembourg

 - exchange between one or more forms of virtual assets;

 - safekeeping or administration of virtual assets or of instruments enabling control over virtual assets, including custodian wallet services; and

 - participation in and the provision of financial services related to the offer of an issuer or the sale of virtual assets.7

-The AML/CTF Law defines a 'virtual currency' as a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess a legal status of currency or money, but is accepted by persons as a means of exchange and which can be transferred, stored and traded digitally.9
+The AML/CTF Law defines a 'virtual currency' as a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess a legal status of currency or money but is accepted by persons as a means of exchange and can be transferred, stored and traded digitally.9

 'Safekeeping or administration service provider' shall, in accordance with the AML/CTF Law, 'mean the safekeeping or administration service provider of virtual assets or instruments enabling control over virtual assets, including the service of wallet custody'.10

 A 'custodian wallet service' is defined as a service to safeguard private cryptographic keys on behalf of customers, to hold, store and transfer virtual currencies.11

 The AML/CTF Law designates the CSSF as the competent supervisory authority for virtual assets and VASPs.
 The CSSF's role in this context is limited to registration, supervision and enforcement for AML and CTF purposes only.12